-Healing from negative emotional states, anxiety, depression, anger and childhood trauma and abuse is a process that looks like this:
+Healing from negative emotional states, anxiety, depression, anger, shame, guilt and abuse is a process that looks like this:

 1. Self-Awareness - You have to know what your issues are and not just about your symptoms but discover the root cause.
 You need to understand what is dysfunctional about your perception, neuroception, cognition and your reaction to your world.
 Understanding your autonomic defense system is key.

 2. Knowledge - You have to feed your mind with as much information as you can on the topic of your issue, until you have a good grasp of what you need to do to heal and why.

 3. Talk Therapy, Sensory Psychotherapy & Hypnotherapy - It's important to allow yourself to grieve, heal and re-parent your Child Self - If you have experienced child hood trauma, emotional abandonment or abuse this is vital